OGKevin/ultra-boost/README.md

 * Time it takes to handle requests (latency)
 * Time it takes to execute (background) tasks (freshness)

-Once prometheus collects all this info Error budged, alerts and dashboards can be created by hand or with a tool such as: https://github.com/slok/sloth
+Once prometheus collects all this info, Error budged, alerts and dashboards can be created by hand or preferably with a tool such as: https://github.com/slok/sloth

 The following SLO's could be used:
 * 99.999% of incoming http requests should succeed